Upcoming Events in the Division of Musicology and Ethnomusicology

-The Division of Musicology and Ethnomusicology at the Butler School of Music welcomes Professor Laurie Stras of the University of Southampton (UK) for a short residency co-sponsored by the UT Center for European Studies.
+The Division of Musicology and Ethnomusicology at the Butler School of Music welcomes Professor Laurie Stras of the University of Huddersfield (UK) for a short residency co-sponsored by the College of Fine Arts Diversity Committee guest artists program.

-During her residency, Dr. Stras will present a public lecture:
+During her residency, in addition to working with various classes and students, Dr. Stras will present a public lecture:

 Tuesday, October 30 / Noon / MRH 2.604

 Kelly Askew is Director of the African Studies Center and Professor of Anthropology and DAAS.
 She has worked for over two decades in Tanzania and Kenya.
 Her writings and film projects span two primary research areas: poetic arts as vehicles for populist engagement with politics, and the formalization of property rights.
 Recent film projects include: (1) Poetry in Motion: 100 Years of Zanzibar’s Nadi Ikhwan Safaa (Buda Musique, forthcoming 2015) on Zanzibar’s oldest taarab orchestra; and (2) The Chairman and the Lions (Documentary Educational Resources, 2013), which won 1st place at the ETNOFilm Festival (Croatia, 2013) and a Special Jury Award at the Zanzibar International Film Festival (Tanzania, 2013).
 She is currently in post-production on a new film entitled Maasai Remix about indigenous creativity in addressing challenges to Maasai pastoralist livelihoods.